Lost in Tracking Translation: A Comprehensive Analysis of Visual SLAM in Human-Centered XR and IoT Ecosystems

-First, we construct a \emph{taxonomy designed to classify challenges systematically} with a exploration of \emph{algorithmic}, \emph{environmental}, and \emph{locomotion} challenges in SLAM (\S\ref{sec:overview-challenges}).
+First, we construct a \emph{taxonomy designed to classify challenges systematically} with an exploration of \emph{algorithmic}, \emph{environmental}, and \emph{locomotion} challenges in SLAM (\S\ref{sec:overview-challenges}).
 Unlike traditional SLAM comparisons, we explore how these factors interact within dynamic, unpredictable human-centered environments, such as those encountered in XR.
-We emphasize the interaction between environment and movement and its impact on methods.
+We emphasize the interaction between the environment and movement and its impact on methods.
 We bridge the gap between traditional SLAM and contemporary end-to-end learning techniques, offering a unified perspective on their evolution and interrelation.
 Our approach combines both qualitative insights and quantitative evaluations, leading to practical recommendations and future research directions for XR-based tracking systems.

 Second, we evaluate the performance of state-of-the-art visual tracking algorithms across applications and datasets \S\ref{sec:analysis}, analyzing four hierarchical dimensions: method, dataset, sequence, and sample levels.
 We explore trade-offs between SLAM approaches, from classical to deep learning models, in human-centered XR environments.
 At the dataset and sequence levels, we examine how environmental conditions and transitions between different settings affect tracking accuracy.
 At the sample level, we assess challenges like lighting changes and unpredictable user movements.
 We also compare SLAM, deep learning, and hybrid methods, and analyze the impact of human factors on tracking performance.